metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

-- `cluster_definition_ref` (String) Specifies the name of a ClusterDefinition.This is an immutable attribute that cannot be changed after creation.And this field is deprecated since v0.9, consider using the ComponentDef instead.
 - `identifier` (String) Specifies a unique identifier for the BackupPolicyTemplate.This identifier will be used as the suffix of the name of automatically generated BackupPolicy.This prevents unintended overwriting of BackupPolicies due to name conflicts when multiple BackupPolicyTemplatesare present.For instance, using 'backup-policy' for regular backups and 'backup-policy-hscale' for horizontal-scale opscan differentiate the policies.

 <a id="nestedatt--spec--backup_policies"></a>